XMPro/Blueprints-Accelerators-Patterns/docs/collections/_blueprints/general-deployment-manager.md

 | **DM Git Password** | Personal Access Token | **Encrypted** | `•••••••••` |
 | **DM Documentation Website** | Documentation Website for agent downloads | Plain Text | `https://xmpro.gitbook.io/integrations/` |

 > **Important**: Variable names must match exactly as shown above.
 The application relies on these specific names for lookups—using different names will cause lookups to fail.
 If you must use different variable names, you will need to remap them in both the SQL datasources and the metablock value mapping sections.
+DM prefix in the variables is a placeholder to Signify use with Deployment Manager Application.

 ### 4. Import the Application Package